james-cranley/Python30/README.md

   <img src="./screenshots/win_jupyterlab.png" alt="WHat Jupyter Lab should look like if it works.">
  </details>

  **If you do not see jupyter lab with these icons then something has gone wrong.
-Please contact me in advance** since we won't have time to troublehsoot installation on the day...
+Please contact me in advance** since we won't have time to troubleshoot installation on the day...